Disco-RAG: Discourse-Aware Retrieval-Augmented Generation: Experimental Settings

 \section{Experimental Settings}

 \paragraph{Evaluation Datasets.} We evaluate our method on three benchmarks, namely Loong \citep{wang-etal-2024-leave}, ASQA \citep{stelmakh-etal-2022-asqa}, and SciNews \citep{pu-etal-2024-scinews}.
 The Loong dataset focuses on knowledge-intensive reasoning with Spotlight Locating (Spot.), Comparison (Comp.), Clustering (Clus.), and Chain of Reasoning (Chain.).
 These tasks are evaluated under varying document lengths, where longer inputs increase evidence fragmentation and reasoning difficulty.
 ASQA involves long-form question answering and requires models to generate responses that are coherent and factually grounded.
 SciNews targets long-document lay summarization, where the objective is to rewrite scientific articles into accurate and accessible summaries for general audiences \citep{cachola2025evaluating}.
-Dataset statistics are reported in Appendix \autoref{tab:datasets}.

 \paragraph{Automatic Metrics.} To ensure consistency and fair comparison, we follow the official evaluation protocols provided by each dataset's repository \citep{wang-etal-2024-leave, stelmakh-etal-2022-asqa, pu-etal-2024-scinews}.
 For the Loong dataset \citep{wang-etal-2024-leave, li2025structrag}, we report results using Exact Match (EM) and LLM-based scores.
 For ASQA \citep{stelmakh-etal-2022-asqa, chang-etal-2025-main}, the evaluation includes EM, ROUGE-L (RL) \citep{lin-2004-rouge}, and DR Score \citep{stelmakh-etal-2022-asqa}.
 On SciNews, we evaluate with RL, BERTScore \citep{Zhang2020BERTScore}, SARI \citep{xu-etal-2016-optimizing}, and SummaC \citep{laban-etal-2022-summac}.
 These metrics assess the informativeness, fluency, and factual consistency of generated answers.
 Detailed descriptions of these metrics are provided in \autoref{evaluation_metrics}.